peishanh/Bagel-Protocol/protein_production.md

 # Production and purification of BglB

-This is a guide to the production and purification of β-glucosidase B from *P. polymxa* beginning with purified plasmid and ending with purified protein.
+This is a guide to the production and purification of β-glucosidase B from [*Paenibacillus polymxa*](https://en.wikipedia.org/wiki/Paenibacillus_polymyxa) beginning with purified plasmid and ending with purified protein.
 This protocol and the associated scripts and data in this repository are part of the [Siegel group](https://sites.google.com/site/ucdsiegellab/)'s "Bagel" project.

 For this procedure, typical yields are 1.0 ± 0.4 mg/mL for the wild type protein.

 Before beginning, make sure you have the following ready and standing by:

-+ "sous-vide" water bath set to 42 ˚C
++ M "sous-vide" water bath set to 42 ˚C
 + 37 ˚C standing, 37 ˚C shaking, and 18 ˚C shaking incubators
++ Make sure to reserve your spot on the whiteboard and enusre there will be room for you in the shakers for the nights between day 2 and 3
-+ centrifuges for 50 mL Falcon tubes (up to 4,700 RPM) and 2 mL tubes (up to 14,700 RPM)
++ Centrifuges for 50 mL Falcon tubes (up to 4,700 RPM) and 2 mL tubes (up to 14,700 RPM)

 ## Mise en place